Zypher0903/MineByte-crypto-simulator/README.md

 bash
 Copy
 Edit
-python core/node.py 5000 my_miner_wallet
+python core/node.py 5000 miner_wallet
-Connect nodes (peers):

-Add peers by sending a POST request to /add_peer endpoint:
+This starts a MineByte node listening on port 5000, using miner_wallet for mining rewards.

+2. Connect Nodes (Add Peers)
+To form a network, nodes must be connected as peers.

+Use the /add_peer endpoint to connect nodes:

 bash
 Copy
 Edit
 curl -X POST http://localhost:5000/add_peer -H "Content-Type: application/json" -d '{"peer":"localhost:5001"}'
+Repeat on other nodes with appropriate addresses to build a mesh network.

-Create or load wallets:
+3. Create or Load Wallets

-Use the CLI interface (app/main.py) or API to manage wallets.
+Manage wallets on any node through the CLI (app/main.py) or via API endpoints.

-Send transactions:

-Send MB coins via CLI or HTTP POST /transaction.
-Transactions propagate across all nodes.

-Mining:
+4. Sending MB Coins Across the Network
+Via CLI:
+Choose Send Coins and input:

+Sender wallet name

+Recipient wallet address (can be from any node)

+Amount of MB to send

+Via API:
+Submit transaction data as JSON to the /transaction endpoint on any node.

+Transactions are broadcasted to all peers and pooled for mining.

+5. Mining Transactions
-Nodes mine blocks manually (via CLI) or automatically if configured with a miner wallet.
+Mine blocks manually via CLI or enable automated mining on nodes with a miner wallet.

-Check balances:
+Mining confirms transactions network-wide by adding them to the blockchain.

+6. Checking Balances
-Query the blockchain state at any node to check wallet balances.
+Query any node to check wallet balances, which reflect the network’s confirmed blockchain state.

-💸 How to Send and Use MineByte (MB)
-Creating wallets:
-Use the CLI to generate wallets with secure cryptographic key pairs.

-Sending MB coins:

-Via CLI: Select the send option, enter sender wallet, recipient wallet address, and amount.

-Via API: Submit transaction data with sender, recipient, amount, and signature to /transaction.

-Transaction confirmation:
-Transactions enter the mempool, then are included in newly mined blocks, confirming the transfer.

-Checking balances:
-Balances are derived from confirmed transactions recorded on the blockchain.

-Using MB for exchange:
-MB coins currently have no official market value.
-Users can agree externally to trade MB for goods or services.
-Transactions are securely recorded on the blockchain to prevent fraud.
+🔍 What You Can Do Now
+Deploy multiple MineByte nodes on different machines or ports to create a decentralized blockchain network.

+Securely transfer MB coins between wallets anywhere within the connected network.

+Enjoy automatic transaction validation, mempool sharing, and synchronized mining.

+Use REST APIs to monitor blockchain data, mempool contents, and peer connections.

+📅 Future Plans
+🔄 Automatic peer discovery for easy network scaling.

+🔐 Secure, encrypted communications between nodes.

+📱 User-friendly frontends (web/desktop) for easier wallet and node management.

+⛓️ Advanced consensus algorithms for increased security.

+🔗 Cross-chain interoperability and external integrations.

+🧪 Testnets and network simulators for development.

 🧰 Getting Started
-✅ Prerequisites
+Prerequisites
-Python 3.7 or higher
+Python 3.7+

-(Optional) Virtual environment recommended
+(Recommended) Virtual environment

-🔧 Installation
+Installation
-Clone the repository:

 bash
 Copy
 Edit
 git clone https://github.com/Zypher0903/minebyte.git
 cd minebyte
-(Optional) Create and activate a virtual environment:

-bash
-Copy
-Edit
 python -m venv venv
+# Activate environment
-source venv/bin/activate  # On Windows: venv\Scripts\activate
+source venv/bin/activate  # Linux/macOS
-Install dependencies (if any):

-bash
-Copy
-Edit
+venv\Scripts\activate     # Windows
 pip install -r requirements.txt
 ▶️ Running the CLI Wallet
-Start the wallet interface with:
+Launch the wallet interface:

 bash
 Copy
 Edit
 python app/main.py
-You will see a menu with options to:
+Interact with the menu to:

-Create wallets
+Create/load wallets

-Send coins
+Send MB coins

 View the blockchain